Zlata Đerić: Early years and first national assembly term

 New Serbia contested the 2007 parliamentary election in an alliance with the Democratic Party of Serbia, and Đerić was given the sixteenth position on their combined list.
-The list won forty-seven seats, and she was once again not given a mandate afterward.
+The list won forty-seven seats, and she once again did not receive a mandate.

 Return to the national assembly

-The DSS and New Serbia continued their alliance into the 2008 parliamentary election; Đerić received the fiftieth position on their list and was given a mandate for a second assembly term when the list won thirty seats.11 June 2008 legislature, National Assembly of the Republic of Serbia, accessed 24 November 2017.
-In the concurrent 2008 Serbian local elections, New Serbia formed an alliance in Sombor with the Socialist Party of Serbia (Socijalistička partija Srbije, SPS) and other parties. Đerić received the third position on their combined list, which did not cross the threshold for assembly representation.Službeni List (Opštine Sombor), Volume 41 Number 6 (13 May 2008), p.
-2.
+The DSS and New Serbia continued their alliance into the 2008 parliamentary election; Đerić received the fiftieth position on their list and was given a mandate for a second assembly term when the list won thirty seats.
+In the concurrent 2008 Serbian local elections, New Serbia formed an alliance in Sombor with the Socialist Party of Serbia (SPS) and other parties. Đerić received the third position on their combined list, which did not cross the threshold for assembly representation.

-The results of the parliamentary election were inconclusive, and serious discussions later took place between the DSS–NS alliance, the SPS, and the Serbian Radical Party (Srpska radikalna stranka, SRS) about forming a new coalition government.
-This ultimately did not happen; the SPS instead joined a coalition government with the For a European Serbia (Za evropsku Srbiju, ZES) alliance, and New Serbia served in opposition. Đerić became deputy chair of the committee on labour, veterans' affairs, and social affairs; she was also a member of the committee for gender equality, the working group on the rights of the child, and the parliamentary friendship groups with Israel, Italy, and the Sovereign Order of Malta.
+The results of the parliamentary election were inconclusive, and serious discussions later took place between the DSS–NS alliance, the SPS, and the Serbian Radical Party (SRS) about forming a new coalition government.
+This ultimately did not happen; the SPS instead entered a coalition government with the For a European Serbia (ZES) alliance, and New Serbia served in opposition. Đerić became deputy chair of the labour committee and was a member of the committee for gender equality, the working group on the rights of the child, and the parliamentary friendship groups with Israel, Italy, and the Sovereign Order of Malta.

-Serbia's electoral system was again reformed in 2011, such that all mandates were awarded to candidates on successful lists in numerical order.
-New Serbia formed a new alliance with the Serbian Progressive Party (Srpska napredna stranka, SNS) and contested the 2012 parliamentary election on the latter's Let's Get Serbia Moving list. Đerić received the fifty-seventh position and was re-elected when the list won seventy-three mandates.
+Serbia's electoral system was reformed again in 2011, such that all mandates were awarded to candidates on successful lists in numerical order.
+New Serbia formed an alliance with the Serbian Progressive Party (SNS) in this period and contested the 2012 parliamentary election on the latter's Let's Get Serbia Moving list. Đerić received the fifty-seventh position and was re-elected when the list won seventy-three mandates.
 The SNS and SPS subsequently formed a new coalition government that included New Serbia, and Đerić served as part of its parliamentary majority.
 In the 2012–14 parliament, she was a member of the committee for human and minority rights and gender equality, a deputy member of the foreign affairs committee and the committee on the rights of the child, and a member of Serbia's friendship groups with Denmark, Finland, Israel, Italy, Ukraine, and the United Kingdom.